Mayvenn/storefront/README.md

   * The vast majority of Storefront's tests are in a different project.
   This was done because they are integration tests and test more than just storefront.
 * Whats up with your SCSS and CSS?
   * They are from the previous version of the site.
+Going forward we would like to make the SCSS more component oriented.
 * Can I run this?
   * You have our permission, but not our support :smile: